PHP-DI/PHP-DI/doc/getting-started.md

 - where your root application classes (controllers?) are instantiated

 If your controller uses services who use repositories, then you just have to use `resolveDependencies()` on your controller when it is created.
 The dependencies will have *their* dependencies injected too, etc...
-The dependency injection process is transitive.
+The dependency injection process is transitive: repositories will be injected in services who will be injected in the controller.

 ## Zend Framework 1 integration

 Are you using Zend Framework 1?
-Check out the official ZF quickstart with Dependency Injection already configured: [zf-quickstart-di]
+Check out the ZF quickstart with Dependency Injection already configured: [zf-quickstart-di] (https://github.com/mnapoli/zf-quickstart-di).
-(https://github.com/mnapoli/zf-quickstart-di).

-Short version: just change the base class you use for your controllers.
+**Short version**: just change the base class you use for your controllers.

 ```php
 <?php